-- ☐ Have CEOC Manager set up the CEOC. - ☐ Contact ERPT members and: - Work with the ERPT to establish plan for continuity of Campus administration based on officials present on campus. - Arrange for evacuation orders, services and facilities shutdowns, return to work, extended shifts, announcements. - Determine from each ERPT member number of available staff and needs for call ins, etc.
+\square Have CEOC Manager set up the CEOC.

+☐ Contact ERPT members and:

+- Work with the ERPT to establish plan for continuity of Campus administration based on officials present on campus. - Arrange for evacuation orders, services and facilities shutdowns, return to work, extended shifts, announcements. - Determine from each ERPT member number of available staff and needs for call ins, etc. - Designate entry and evacuation routes to be used for incidents resulting in numerous vehicles, both emergency and private (returning employees, families of students or patients), converging on the college and for incidents resulting in a mass evacuation.
+Highlighted maps showing routes and parking areas should be prepared.

-- Designate entry and evacuation routes to be used for incidents resulting in numerous vehicles, both emergency and private (returning employees, families of students or patients), converging on the college and for incidents resulting in a mass evacuation.
-Highlighted maps showing routes and parking areas should be prepared. - Arrange for appropriate evacuation of buildings and close parts of or entire campus if necessary. - To establish priorities for utilization of available resources, staffing and services. - Determine the need to call in extra staff and/or announce shutdown of college operations. - Get assessment from each member of ERPT about critical issues and steps to be taken to reduce injury and damage.
+- Arrange for appropriate evacuation of buildings and close parts of or entire campus if necessary. - To establish priorities for utilization of available resources, staffing and services. - Determine the need to call in extra staff and/or announce shutdown of college operations. - Get assessment from each member of ERPT about critical issues and steps to be taken to reduce injury and damage.

-and damage.
 Designate ICS Liaison to go to the J.I.C.
+Fulton Airport County Emergency Operations Center if it

-Fulton Airport County Emergency Operations Center if it becomes operational.
-Get assessment from ICP and ERPT of extent of damage and special problems in areas and likely sequence of events in short-term and long-term future.
-Be kept informed of progress of incident and provide policy guidance to Incident Command Post (if necessary).
-Review with ICP personnel the possibility that incident might escalate.
-Discuss with the Chief Communication Officer the possibility of establishing Media Center if appropriate.
-Predetermined locations are: • To Be Determined Maintain contact with Incident Command Post and keep ERPT informed of course of events.
-Determine likely need for evacuation and relocation of students and/or staff.
-Make arrangements for transportation and housing.
-Notify Telecommunications Manager to set-up phone bank to handle inquiry calls from parents, etc. if appropriate.
-Stay in contact with local and/or state authorities and determine if more assistance will be needed.
-Maintain close contact with Media Center.
-Coordinate efforts of clean-up and recovery activities, make sure that dangerous areas are secured from public access.
-To brief key department heads and officials and have them prepare to implement emergency procedures.
-Establish location for governmental personnel who will be operating on campus.
-Coordinate with governmental officials any needs for assistance, intervention, information, etc. Contact local authorities for information and to request assistance.
-Have EHS assess environmental and/or personnel contamination and other special hazards which are likely to occur.
-Notify LH of extent of situation and provide assessment of possible impacts on hospital operations.
-See that logs, status boards and maps are maintained and updated as situation demands.
-Request Federal or State agency support if appropriate.
-Work with EHS to determine any environmental and public health consequences and necessary remediation.
-As critical stage of incident abates, begin assessments of needs for clean-up, restoration of services and recovery operations.
-Determine with EHS any public health hazards such as safety of potable water supply, integrity of sanitary sewer, sources of unsanitary conditions.
-Evaluate integrity of buildings before allowing any re-entry.
+□ Designate ICS Liaison to go to the J.I.C.
+Fulton Airport County Emergency Operations Center if it becomes operational. ☐ Get assessment from ICP and ERPT of extent of damage and special problems in areas and likely sequence of events in short-term and long-term future. \square Be kept informed of progress of incident and provide policy guidance to Incident Command Post (in necessary). ☐ Review with ICP personnel the possibility that incident might escalate. ☐ Discuss with the Vice President for Communications and Marketing the possibility of establishing Media Center if appropriate.
+Predetermined locations are: To Be Determined ☐ Maintain contact with Incident Command Post and keep ERPT informed of course of events. □ Determine likely need for evacuation and relocation of students and/or staff.
+Make arrangements for transportation and housing. \square Notify Telecommunications Manager to set-up phone bank to handle inquiry calls from parents, etc if appropriate. \square Stay in contact with local and/or state authorities and determine if more assistance will be needed. ☐ Maintain close contact with Media Center. $\hfill\Box$ Coordinate efforts of clean-up and recovery activities, make sure that dangerous areas are secured from public access. \Box To brief key department heads and officials and have them prepare to implement emergency procedures. ☐ Establish location for governmental personnel who will be operating on campus. □ Coordinate with governmental officials any needs for assistance, intervention, information, etc. ☐ Contact local authorities for information and to request assistance. \Box Have EHS assess environmental and/or personnel contamination and other special hazards which are likely to occur. \square Notify LH of extent of situation and provide assessment of possible impacts on hospital operations. \square See that logs, status boards and maps are maintained and updated as situation demands. □ Request Federal or State agency support if appropriate. ☐ Work with EHS to determine any environmental and public health consequences and necessary remediation. \Box As critical stage of incident abates, begin assessments of needs for clean-up, restoration of services and recovery operations. □ Determine with EHS any public health hazards such as safety of potable water supply, integrity of sanitary sewer, sources of unsanitary conditions.

+□ Evaluate integrity of buildings before allowing any re-entry.